Lloydinator/Lloydinator/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Lloyd #thatisall
+My name is Lloyd.
+I'm a Laravel and JAMstack enthusiast.